Mathematics-Economics Combined Major (B.S.)

 The disciplines of economics and mathematics are closely related in many respects.
 Economics relies on mathematical analysis in the development of economic theory, while mathematics has provided solutions to optimization and control problems posed by economists.
 The combined major is comprised of eight courses in each discipline.

-Majors must take the following five Economics courses
+Majors must take five required Economics courses, along with three additional courses.

 - Economics 100 (Introduction to Economics),